Innovative Steam Technologies Improves Design Documentation Process By 30% with Adept Document Management & WorkflowCase Study

 Darlene Grimmer, IST’s Document Control Coordinator, was also involved the document management planning and implementation.
 “With the use of Adept’s property extraction to populate the data base, electronically filing and distributing the documentation, I saved a lot of manual labor and reduced the cost of supplies.”

 “Before implementing Adept, it was time consuming to account for the vast amount of paper storage, copying, couriers, and faxes.
 In order to find and reference information, we experienced a great deal of paper shuffling while any one project was active.
 Then at the end of a project, we had to shuffle paper to make space for the new projects, which meant archiving the completed project documents to maintain a history,” explained Grimmer.
 “When a project was complete, we needed to archive drawings and documents and at the same time have access to them.
 Adept has solved this problem.”

 Compiling an Operations and Maintenance Manual can be a huge time consuming task at the end of a project.
 On recent projects, IST is delivering their Operation and Maintenance Manual in electronic CD format.
 The process of compiling an Operation and Maintenance Manual involves bringing together various documents from various sources and formats.
 IST’s Document Control is currently able to compile the manual electronically as the project progresses, maintaining latest versions and revisions.

 “With Adept, the process of compiling the documentation, maintaining the latest revisions and archiving of the documentation has been much less time consuming.
-We now have access to all the files in a coherent, reliable environment and estimate that now it takes us 30% less time to process drawings,” said Grimmer.
+We now have access to all the documents in a coherent, reliable environment and estimate that now it takes us 30% less time to process drawings,” said Grimmer.
 “The cost, time and physical space for operating and maintaining paper storage and manual distribution has made Adept an invaluable investment.”

 Leveraging Adept to Gain a Competitive Advantage